United Repair Services: Provider Network Submission Process

 Decision boundaries

-The directory applies binary accept/reject logic at the license and insurance stages — there is no conditional approval for providers with expired licenses or coverage below the minimum threshold.
-This hard-gate model differs from directories that use a tiered or provisional listing system.
+The provider network applies binary accept/reject logic at the license and insurance stages — there is no conditional approval for providers with expired licenses or coverage below the minimum threshold.
+This hard-gate model differs from networks that use a tiered or provisional provider system.

 Post-intake, the quality score creates a gradient rather than a gate.
-Providers with minimal credentials meet the listing floor but rank below providers with active certifications, longer license tenure, or broader geographic coverage.
-Consumers evaluating providers through the directory can reference how to evaluate a repair service provider for guidance on interpreting these distinctions.
+Providers with minimal credentials meet the provider floor but rank below providers with active certifications, longer license tenure, or broader geographic coverage.
+Consumers evaluating providers through the provider network can reference how to evaluate a repair service provider for guidance on interpreting these distinctions.

 Ongoing compliance checks run on the 6-month review cycle.
-A license that lapses after initial listing activation triggers a suspension notice.
-Providers have 30 days to submit updated documentation before the listing is deactivated.
+A license that lapses after initial provider activation triggers a suspension notice.
+Providers have 30 days to submit updated documentation before the provider is deactivated.
 This enforcement model aligns with the repair service provider vetting standards governing the broader network.

 Dispute or appeal of a submission decision is handled through the repair service complaint resolution process, which documents the formal review path available to affected providers.